reflectoring/reflectoring.github.io/_posts/2020-03-01-spring-boot-argumentresolver.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/argumentresolver" %}

-## Why Would I Want Custom Method Arguments?
+## Why Would I Want Custom Arguments in My Web Controllers?

-We can take advantage of this programming model to support our own types in controller method signatures.

 Let's say we're building an application managing Git repositories similar to GitHub.

-To identify a certain `Repository` entity, we use a `RepositoryId` value object instead of a simple `Long` value.
+To identify a certain `GitRepository` entity, we use a `GitRepositoryId` value object instead of a simple `Long` value.
 This way, we cannot accidentally confuse a repository ID with a user ID, for example.

-Now, **we'd like to use a `RepositoryId` instead of a `Long` in the method signatures of our web controllers** so we don't have to do that conversion ourselves.
+Now, **we'd like to use a `GitRepositoryId` instead of a `Long` in the method signatures of our web controllers** so we don't have to do that conversion ourselves.

 Another use case is when **we want to extract some context object from the URL path for all our controllers**.
 For example, think of the repository name on GitHub: every URL starts with a repository name.

-So, each time we have a repository name in a URL, we'd like to have Spring automatically convert that repository name to a full-blown `Repository` entity that we can then use for further processing.
+So, each time we have a repository name in a URL, we'd like to have Spring automatically convert that repository name to a full-blown `GitRepository` entity and pass it into our web controller for further processing.

 In the following sections, we're looking at a solution for each of these use cases.